 - A drink of cool water…and thirst quenched.

 The doorway to our transcendent state of joy cannot be found in the future; it cannot be entered tomorrow or next week or next year.
-The threshold to our joy can only be crossed in the ever-present, eternal, now.
-No two alike, these moments come but once, bearing gifts both big and small.
-The only question asked of us is this: Will we receive them by using our power of attention wisely?
+The threshold to our joy is here, in the ever-present, eternal NOW.
+The moments of our life come but once, bearing gifts both big and small.
+The question is, Will we receive the best this life can offer by using our attention wisely?